 The best way to add fiber to your diet is to eat vegetables and fruits.
 Legumes are also a good source, also some cereals such as

 You can also try taking a fiber supplement like glucomannan.
-This is one of the most viscous fibers out there, and it has been shown to help you lose weight.
+This is one of the most vicious fibers out there, and it has been shown to help you lose weight.

 Bottom line: there is some evidence that soluble dietary fiber can lead to reduced abdominal fat and major improvements in metabolic health.